18F/delivery-assurance/README.md

 ## How work is prioritized, assigned, and managed
 The [Delivery Assurance Shared Project Board](https://github.com/orgs/18F/projects/41) is our main kanban board.
 It automatically aggregates all issues across the various connected repos into one backlog for prioritization and execution.

-Work is prioritized by the 18F Leadership Team, based on the priorities listed above.
+Work is prioritized by the 18F Leadership Team, based on the following priorities:
+- ≤ 2 weeks
+- Correlation to the ranking priorities (bets) of our vision
+- Urgency and impact

+Work cannot be associated with a project without compensation or an agreement.

 ## Ceremonies and Rituals